unoplatform/hd-docs/hot-design-getstarted-guide.md

 ### Changing the Form Factor

-The **Toolbar** provides the ability to change the form factor of your app within Hot Design.
-This feature is represented in the Toolbar by the following icon:
+The **Toolbar** provides the ability to change the form factor of your app within Hot Design, represented by the following icon:

 <p align="center">
 <img src="Assets/toolbar-form-factor.png" alt="Hot Design Toolbar form factor icon" height=50 />